BackupCoop

 ...I'll even donate the referral fee to The Aasha Foundation.

-(Update- Use the code "MARCH" for an anual signup and save 10%)
+(Update- Use the code "MARCH" for an annual signup and save 10%)

 PS: There is *one* thing I would change about Mozy that would make it absolutely perfect.
 Normally, once you install it Mozy just runs and automatically backs up your computer without you even need to know about.
 This is awesome, except in the (very rare) case when somehow Mozy get uninstalled or otherwise is not running.
 In this case, you have no good way to know that you are now NOT getting backed up any more.
 Alas, several months go by and you are blissfully ignorant that Mozy has not been running- until of course you need a file.
 This is very bad and I've actually seen it happen once.